avar/git.github.io/rev_news/drafts/edition-26.md

 API, and to filter the gpg output worried him too.

-Following all the above discussions Bernhard replied first to AEvar.
+Following all the above discussions Bernhard replied first to Ævar.
 He gave the requested information about the versions he has been using, and the error messages displayed when gpg accessed his "~/.gnupg/gpg.conf" that contains gpg2-only config options.